• Skip to main content

 Ingredients

-• 2 large king oyster mushroom stems, sliced into scallop-sized slices and soaked in warm water for 15 minutes
+• 2 large king oyster mushroom stems, sliced into scallop-sized rounds

-• 1/2 cup cultured vegan butter (allow to come to room temperature)
+• 1/2 cup cultured vegan butter, softened to room temperature (I used Miyoko’s brand)

-• 1 TB ground ochazuke wakame seasoning (I used a coffee grinder)
+• 1 tablespoon ground ochazuke wakame seasoning (I used a coffee grinder)

 • 1 teaspoon matcha powder